Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Bereavement Leave

-The State of Florida does not require employers to provide employees bereavement leave or leave to attend funerals.
+The State of Florida does not require employers to provide employees with bereavement leave or leave to attend funerals.

 Vacation Leave